Bradykinesia is slow or difficult movement. It can occur along with muscle weakness, rigidity, or tremors.

-While bradykinesia can be a symptom of many medical conditions, it is most often associated with Parkinson’s disease.
-This is one of the main symptoms that a doctor will use to diagnose the disease.
+Bradykinesia can result from various conditions, including a stroke or a brain tumor, but it is most often associated with Parkinson’s disease.
+It is one of the main symptoms that a doctor uses to diagnose the disease.

 In this article, we look at the symptoms, diagnosis, causes, and treatment for bradykinesia.

-In addition to slow movements and reflexes, a person may experience:
+In addition to slow movements and reflexes, a person with bradykinesia may experience:

 - immobile or frozen muscles